Chimi6/limelight-linux-elgato-lights-controller/README.md

 ## Flathub

-They didn't like this application, but the flatpak and AppImage are available in the Releases tab.
+They didn't like this application :( (Minimal Submission), but the flatpak and AppImage are available in the Releases tab.

 ## Open Deck Plugin Link